 ACCOUNTABLE CARE ORGANISATION (ACO)

-Accountable Care Organisation refers to a way of providing ‘integrated care’, originating in the US, where either a single health care provider like a hospital, or – more likely – a group of health care providers (potentially including GPs, specialists and hospitals) is contracted to deliver all the care for a specified population within an agreed budget (irrespective of the number of patients seen or treated), for a defined period of time.
+Accountable Care Organisations are a way of providing ‘integrated care’, originating in the US, where a single organisation is contracted to deliver all the care for a specified population within an agreed budget (irrespective of the number of patients seen or treated), for a defined period of time.
+The ACO can be either a single health care provider like a hospital, or – more likely – a group of health care providers (potentially including GPs, specialists and hospitals or private company).
 The providers accept collective responsibility for the cost and quality of care delivered.
 Cost reduction appears central.
 Its been common practice that, if the ACO can keep costs below specified amounts, they can share any savings they make with the commissioner, as long as the care provided meets the quality standards set out in the contract.
 Key features of ACOs include

-- identifying high risk/high cost patients and ‘proactively’ managing their care to meet quality standards and reduce costs.
+- identifying high risk/high cost patients and ‘proactively’ managing their care to reduce costs.

 - Getting patients to take a key role in managing their own health and healthcare